 If your hair is longer, you may need to twist it a little for it to work.
 This keeps natural curls from getting tangled and protects the curls on the top layer of hair.

-In the morning remove the bandana, and your hair is good to go.
+In the morning, remove the bandana, and your hair is ready to go.
 Any flattening of curl will be underneath and undetectable when your hair is down.

 7. The Scarf Braid